Mejibray: SM and first international show (2014–2016)

 In 2015 they released the single "Nepenthes" on April 1 and "Eiki" on May 6.
 The mini album Venoms.app was released on August 5 and shortly after on October 7 they released the single "Paradigm Paradox" and on November 4 "SECRET No.03".
 The following year they released the single "Uka" on November 11.

 Hiatus (2017)

 On May 3, they released their second best album SM#2 and the first SM was reprinted, this time with a bonus track voted by the fans.
 They embarked on a tour with Arlequin and Diaura in the middle of 2017.

-On December 31, the band's staff revealed that Koichi and Tsuzuku ended their contracts, starting their hiatus and leaving the band's future uncertain.
+On December 31, the band's staff revealed that Koichi and Tsuzuku abruptly ended their contracts, starting their hiatus and leaving the band's future uncertain.
 Soon after, the duo announced their new project: 8P-SB with visual elements and J-pop music.
 Tsuzuku changed his stage name back to Genki.